 Dutch NRIs: Article 22 Can Make Your MF Gains Tax-Free.
 For Real.

-Most DTAAs have a “residual income” or “other income” article that covers income types not specifically mentioned elsewhere in the treaty.
+Most DTAAs have a "residual income" or "other income" article that covers income types not specifically mentioned elsewhere in the treaty.
 In the India-Netherlands DTAA, this is Article 22.
-And it's extraordinarily powerful.
+It used to be the most talked-about residual clause in Indian tax practice.

-Stacking the 30% ruling: when two tax breaks multiply
+Stacking the 30% ruling: two separate wins, not one stacked one

-If you're an Indian expat who arrived in the Netherlands under the 30% ruling, you're already getting a massive Dutch tax benefit: 30% of your gross salary is tax-free.
-Your effective Dutch income tax rate drops dramatically.
+If you're an Indian expat who arrived in the Netherlands under the 30% ruling, you already get a Dutch tax benefit on your Dutch employment income.
+Your effective Dutch income tax rate drops.

-Now stack the India-Netherlands DTAA on top.
+The India-Netherlands DTAA is a separate win on the India side.
 Your Indian FD interest is taxed at 10% instead of 30%.
-Your MF gains could be exempt under Article 22.
 Your dividends face 10% TDS instead of 20%.
+These are concrete, uncontested, every-year savings.

-The combined effect: lower tax in the Netherlands (30% ruling) plus lower tax in India (DTAA).
-You're effectively optimizing on both sides, completely legally, using provisions both governments created.
+The combined effect is real: lower tax in the Netherlands (30% ruling) plus lower tax in India (DTAA on interest and dividends).
+You're optimizing on both sides using provisions both governments created.

 Dividends: 10% (vs 20% default)